 Assistant varsity baseball coach, Steve Cadoret, a former pitcher for Boston College (2005-2007), worked with the young hurlers in the back corner of the gym from the artificial mound.
 Cadoret taught the young gunslingers how to effectively grip a fastball.

 First-year athletic director, Jon Sweeney, took his place behind the dish and caught for the youngsters.
-At the hitting station, Ayer Shirley youth baseball coach Don Consalvo helped hitters with fine-tuning the mechanics of their stances and swings.

 Over at the center of the Ayer Shirley gym was Shirley field and facilities director Mark Pinard, who was teaching the outfielders how to read a fly-ball off the bat.
 The outfielders razzled and dazzled with some impressive over-the-shoulder catches that would make even the great Willy Mays jealous.